 *A Word About Fair trade Chocolate

 About two years ago, I came across some videos about the atrocities our brothers and sister endure in Africa because of the chocolate trade.
 I learned that children are being stolen from their homes and made to work as slaves on cocoa farms.
 These poor children are slaving away to provide us with candy that they themselves have never even seen, let alone tasted.
 If they try to run away they are beaten and brought back.
 Some are beat to death for trying to escape.
 I had never heard of any of this before, but after I found out I decided I wasn’t going to buy non-fair trade chocolate again.
 This is a personal decision that my children and I have made.
 I am not trying to push my views on anyone else.
 I simply would like to spread awareness and encourage others to consider giving up all chocolate that comes from farms that use slaves.
 Below I have posted the first part of one of the first videos I viewed, along with links to the other parts.
-There are many more on YouTube if you want to view more.
+There are many others on YouTube if you would like to view more.
 Also you can research the subject on the net.

 If you are interested, you can buy fair trade chocolate at your local health food store.
 Check out this website for a list of fair trade companies.